TimHandy/image-search-abstraction-layer/routes/README-lessons-learned.md

         app.use('/api', api)  // where anything starting /api is sent to the api file

         Then in the api file it starts with a root route of / which actually means /api/anything

+Attempted to get 'import * as controller from './search-controller' but it complained about import being a reserved keyword.